Pratt Institute: Early years

 By 1910, all of the departments of the institute were organized as individual schools including the Library School, School of Domestic Science, School of Fine and Applied Arts, and the School of Science and Technology.

 Degree-granting status and increase in enrollment

-As World War I faced the nation in 1914, Pratt partnered with the United States Government to aid in the war effort.
+As World War I faced the nation in 1914, Pratt partnered with the United States government to aid the war effort.
 The School of Science and Technology had its own Student Army Training Corps which taught enlistees engineering skills needed for the war.
-Students designed aircraft used in the war and trained operators.
-In 1927, mechanical engineering alumnus Donald A. Hall designed the Spirit of Saint Louis, used by Charles Lindbergh in the world's first transatlantic flight.
+Students designed aircraft used in the war and trained pilots.
+In 1927, mechanical engineering alumnus Donald A. Hall designed the Spirit of Saint Louis, used by Charles Lindbergh in the first transatlantic flight.